 Winston Churchill giving the “V for Victory” sign in 1940.

 KONRAD ADENAUER (1876-1967) Germany.
 Political leader.
 First post-war Chancellor of West Germany.
-Restored Germany’s economy and international relations.
-(3)
+Restored Germany’s economy and international relations. (on 3 lists)

 Konrad Adenauer in 1955 speaking to the Bundestag.